mokhaircc2/docker_examples/3.python-custom/README.md

 Now attach the custom bridge network to the running container (mongo container is the running container): docker network connect python-mongo mongo

-Now run the python-custom container and hence the python application: docker run -it --network=python-mongo python-custom after this is executed you will see an output, which is a list of databases from mongodb and then the python container will be exited because running of python application was successful.
+Now run the python-custom container which will run the python application: docker run -it --network=python-mongo python-custom after this is executed you will see an output, which is a list of databases from mongodb and then the python container will be exited because running of python application was successful.